TheGalfins/GNSS_Compare/docs/team.rst

     :align: center
     :alt: TheGalfins

 From the left to right we have: Mareike Burba, Sebastian Ciuban, Dominika Perz and Mateusz Krainski.
+These people have an impressive set of skills that brought the 1st prize of *GNSS Compare* at the European Space Agency `Galileo Smartphone App Challenge`_.

+.. _`Galileo Smartphone App Challenge`: http://www.esa.int/Our_Activities/Navigation/ESA_trainees_compete_in_inaugural_Galileo_app_contest